 The committee's policy is to consider the tax treatment of compensation paid to our executive officers with appropriate rewards for their performance.
-Section 162(m) of the Internal Revenue Code generally disallows public companies a tax deduction for their compensation in excess of \$1.0 million paid to their chief executive officers and certain of their other executive officers unless designated performance and other requirements are met.
-We generally intend to design and administer executive compensation programs in a manner that will preserve the deductibility of compensation paid to our executive officers.
-However, the committee believes that stockholder interests are best served if it retains discretion and flexibility in awarding compensation to our NEOs, even where the compensation paid under such programs may not be fully deductible, and the committee has approved and may approve the payment of compensation that is outside the deductibility limitations of Section 162(m).
+Section 162(m) of the Internal Revenue Code generally disallows public companies a tax deduction for their compensation in excess of \$1.0 million paid to their chief executive officers and certain of their other executive officers.
+Prior to the enactment of the Tax Cuts and Jobs Act ("TCJA"), signed into law on December 22, 2017, this limitation did not apply to "qualified performance-based compensation" within the meaning of Section 162(m).
+Prior to the enactment of the TCJA, we generally endeavored to design and administer our executive compensation programs in a manner that would preserve the deductibility of performance-based compensation paid to our executive officers, but the committee also believed that stockholder interests would best be served if we retained discretion and flexibility in awarding compensation to our NEOs, even where the compensation paid under such programs may not be fully deductible (and the committee has approved the payment of compensation that is outside of the deductibility limitations of Section 162(m)).